Do I Need an Antenna to Cut Cable?

 Limitation: Installation can be more involved, reception is still location-specific, and attic placement may be affected by roofing materials, insulation, and other obstructions.

 Reception varies by location, terrain, building materials, antenna placement, and local broadcast signals.
+Choose equipment only after reviewing estimates and the placement options in your home.

 Build your no-cable setup